terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

        | However, if value attribute is omitted, the compilation must be done in debug mode.

  .. note::
     Binding argument can be of any data type other than string.
-In case of different data type, \ ``org.springframework.beans.TypeMismatchException``\ is thrown and default response is 404 (Bad request).
+In case of different data type, \ ``org.springframework.beans.TypeMismatchException``\ is thrown and default response is 400 (Bad Request).
     For example, when the URL ``"sample/hello/aaaa/v1"`` is accessed, an exception is thrown since ``"v1"`` cannot be converted into Integer type.

  .. warning ::